chalhoub-engineering/devops/app/README.md

-# todo-api

-## This is a simple app for rectuimtment purposes
+# This is a simple `todo api` app for recruitment purposes

+## Stack
+- nodejs v14
+- redis

 ## How to run
 ```